Skip to content

 Summary and Next Steps

-GeoJSON is just JSON with rules for describing geospatial data—and that's exactly why it works so well for modern web apps.
+GeoJSON is JSON with standardized rules for describing geospatial data—and that's exactly why it works so well for modern web applications.

-• NWS API Reference—See which endpoints return GeoJSON data, including active alerts and forecast zones.
+NWS API Reference - Explore which endpoints return GeoJSON data, including active alerts and forecast zones geojson.io - Experiment with creating and visualizing GeoJSON interactively